Capiz: Philippine independence

-Marcos dictatorship era
+Martial law era

 The beginning months of the 1970s had marked a period of turmoil and change in the Philippines, as well as in Capiz.
 During his bid to be the first Philippine president to be re-elected for a second term, Ferdinand Marcos launched an unprecedented number of foreign debt-funded public works projects.
 This caused the Philippine economy to take a sudden downwards turn known as the 1969 Philippine balance of payments crisis, which led to a period of economic difficulty and a significant rise of social unrest.
 With only a year left in his last constitutionally allowed term as president, Ferdinand Marcos placed the Philippines under Martial Law in September 1972 and thus retained the position for fourteen more years.
 This period in Philippine history is remembered for the Marcos administration's record of human rights abuses, particularly targeting political opponents, student activists, journalists, religious workers, farmers, and others who fought against the Marcos dictatorship.

 One of the significant incidents of the era took place as the dictatorship began to fall, when Rodrigo Ponce - a farmer who monitored proceedings as a volunteer for the National Movement for Free Elections (NAMFREL) in Capiz during the 1986 snap elections - was murdered.
 Four persons came in the room and seized ballot boxes.
 Because he recognized one of the men, Ponce was brought outside and shot dead.
 Ponce was later honored by having his name inscribed on the wall of remembrance at the Philippines' Bantayog ng mga Bayani, which honors the martyrs and heroes that resisted the authoritarian regime.